jtirila/carnd_advanced_lane_detection/writeup_tirila_jm.md

 ```

 No further tracking of the coefficients is performed.
 I figured the averaging would also smooth the curvature and
 camera position computations enough.

+As for display of curvature and camera position, I used

 #### Visualizing the fitted polynomials and the lane area between them